RMC EMPLOYEE FORUM

 No. Existing PTO and other benefits in HCA’s collective bargaining agreements will not carry over as a result of the acquisition.
 Instead, HCA will cash out its staff who leave HCA employment for any compensable leave balances that would normally be due upon transition of employment, just as HCA does whenever anyone leaves HCA employment.
 Employees of RMC who are then hired by the County will start with all the benefits applicable to their respective job classifications under the Memoranda of Understanding/Agreement (i.e., the collective bargaining agreements) between the County and the unions representing those County classifications.
 Information on the highly competitive wages and benefits offered through County employment, including very generous medical, pension, dental, vision, PTO, retiree medical, and many other benefits, can be found here.
 The County’s Memoranda of Understanding/Agreement with its unions are available here.

 Shift, work locations, seniority, and other items are governed by the applicable Memoranda of Understanding/Agreement (MOA) between the County and the unions representing those County job classifications.
 The County has already reached a side letter agreement with the Registered Nurses Professional Association (RNPA).
 The side letter agreement serves as an amendment to the current, full, RNPA MOA to specifically address a limited number of issues related to bringing RMC nurses into County positions, including ensuring that RMC nurses will be able to keep their same schedule, including workdays, shift, code status, and alternate hours (such as 10- or 12-hour shifts), as applicable, once they join the County.
-RMC nurses who are hired into County positions would be covered by the full RNPA MOA effective day-one of employment.
+RMC nurses who are hired into County positions will be covered by the full RNPA MOA effective day-one of employment.
 When the County acquired O’Connor and St. Louise hospitals, side letter agreements were reached with other County unions related to vacation priority and shift selection.
 The County will work with each of the relevant County unions to establish any applicable agreements related to these issues for former RMC employees.

 The County must comply with the State law governing labor relations, the Meyers-Milias-Brown Act (MMBA), and its own local ordinances when it acquires a new facility with employees that have a union contract.
 The County is legally prohibited from recognizing two separate unions that represent the same classes of workers.
 For that reason, employees at the new facility become represented by the union that currently has a contract with the County.
-For instance, nurses at RMC would be represented by the Registered Nurses Professional Association and janitorial staff would be represented by the Service Employees International Union, Local 521.
+For instance, nurses at RMC will be represented by the Registered Nurses Professional Association and janitorial staff will be represented by the Service Employees International Union, Local 521.

 When the County acquired O’Connor and St. Louise hospitals from Verity Health System five years ago, the California Nurses Association (CNA) filed a petition with the Public Employment Relations Board (PERB), which is the State agency responsible for deciding labor disputes with public employers.
 CNA argued that the County was required to recognize CNA’s contract with Verity.
 PERB ruled in the County’s favor and issued a published decision affirming that the County properly followed the MMBA and its own ordinances.
 The County intends to continue following the law, as it was affirmed by PERB.